-In order to avoid algorithm updates we have to be pro-active in three important ways.
+In order to avoid algorithm updates we have to be pro-active.

-The most important proactive approach to problems is to recognise them before they become problems.
-Our sites may have thousands of links pointing to them – many of these links can be causing our websites harm.
+The most important proactive approach to problems is to recognise backlinks before they become problems.
+Websites may have thousands of links pointing to them – many of these links can be causing our websites harm.
 Many of these links may once have been great links and are now less valuable.